 Preservation of evidence is a very crucial step in digital forensics.
 If it is very important to maintain evidence integrity throughout the investigation.
-For mobile forensics below steps are good practice to follow
+For mobile forensics below steps are good practices to follow:

-- It is possible that attacker could remotely wipe data or any new activity could override the existing data.
+- It is possible that attackers could remotely wipe data or any new activity could override the existing data.
 So, the first step should be to isolate the mobile device from the network.

-- There are several ways that could be followed according to scenario,
+- There are several ways that could be followed according to the scenario,

 - Removing SIM card